 The A.J.
-Theisen Building (AJT) includes classrooms and computer labs for graphic design and computer information systems, as well as faculty offices and a Health Sciences Simulation Center.
+Theisen Building (AJT) includes classrooms and computer labs for computer information systems, as well as faculty offices and a Health Sciences Simulation Center.

-The College Center (CC) houses the Library, Achievement Center, disability services, cafe, multipurpose areas for meetings and events, and the student radio station.
+The College Center (CC) houses the Library, Achievement Center, disability services, cafe and multipurpose areas for meetings and events.

 The Fine Arts Building (FAB) includes the Fine Arts Theatre, Fine Arts Galleries, music practice rooms, a band and choir rehearsal hall, and separate areas devoted to art and communications media programs.

-The Dr. Edward G. Acheson Technology Center (ATC) houses labs, classrooms, faculty offices, the Bookstore, Workforce Development and the Blue Water Middle College Academy.
+The Dr. Edward G. Acheson Technology Center (ATC) houses labs, classrooms, faculty offices, the Bookstore and the Blue Water Middle College Academy.

 The Dr. James C. Acheson SC4 Welcome Center houses the Testing Center and One-stop Student Services Center to assist students with all functions related to the enrollment process, including admissions, registration, financial aid, veterans services, advising, payments and Skippers OneCard.
 It has computer labs, multi-media classrooms, corporate meeting rooms and event space.
-The Welcome Center is also home to the SC4 University Center.
+The Welcome Center is also home to the SC4 University Center and SC4 Workforce Development.

 The SC4 Fieldhouse is used for inter-collegiate athletics and house SC4 Athletic Department offices and the Fitness Center.